featured image: a guide to e-commerce spelling and its history

 While the exact origins of the word are unclear, it came into use in the early 1990s.
 When businesses started using the internet for transactions.

-Since its an internet native term, people have created many variations.
+Since it’s an internet native term, people have created many variations.
 Some versions include hyphenations.
 Others capitalize either C or E. At first, there was no standard spelling for “ecommerce,” and people used whatever version they preferred.
 Over time, the two most popular spellings emerged as “e-commerce” and “eCommerce.”

 Another reason for non-standardized spelling is clear when you compare the word’s history with email.